Can Our Love...

 Can Our Love... is the fifth studio album by British band Tindersticks, released in May 2001 on the Beggars Banquet record label.

 Reception

 Commercial performance

 Can Our Love... entered the UK Albums Chart during the week ending 2 June 2001 and peaked at number 47.

 Critical response

-The album received a generally favourable response from music critics, scoring 81 points out of a possible 100 on the music review aggregator website Metacritic, based on 19 reviews.
+Can Our Love... was met with "universal acclaim" reviews from critics.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 81, based on 17 reviews.